Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Introduction

-In sum, our main contributions include: \begin{itemize} \item[$\bullet$] We propose the DesDis framework for local descriptor learning through knowledge distillation, where many existing descriptor learning networks could be seamlessly embedded as the teacher models. \item[$\bullet$] We explore the teacher-student regularizer under the proposed DesDis framework, which could is helpful to further decrease (or increase) the distances of positive (or negative) pairs of descriptors outputted by the student model in comparison to the teacher model at the training stage.
-In addition, we give a theoretical proof of the effectiveness of this regularizer. \item[$\bullet$] Given an arbitrary teacher model under the proposed DesDis framework, not only a more discriminative equal-weight student model, but also a set of light-weight student models that achieve a trade-off between computational accuracy and speed, could be derived, whose effectiveness has been demonstrated by the experimental results in Section~\ref{sec:experiments}. \end{itemize}
+In sum, our main contributions include: \begin{itemize} \item[$\bullet$] We propose the DesDis framework for local descriptor learning through knowledge distillation, where many existing descriptor learning networks could be seamlessly embedded as the teacher models. \item[$\bullet$] We explore the teacher-student regularizer under the proposed DesDis framework, which is helpful to further decrease (or increase) the distances of positive (or negative) pairs of descriptors output by the student model in comparison to the teacher model at the training stage.
+In addition, we give a theoretical proof of the effectiveness of this regularizer. \item[$\bullet$] Given an arbitrary teacher model under the proposed DesDis framework, not only a more discriminative equal-weight student model, but also a set of light-weight student models that achieve a trade-off between computational accuracy and speed, could be derived, whose effectiveness has been demonstrated by the experimental results in \cref{sec:experiments}. \end{itemize}

-The rest of the paper is organized as follows.
-Section~\ref{sec:related} gives a review on DNN-based local descriptors and knowledge distillation in other visual tasks.
-Section~\ref{sec:method} introduce the framework in detail.
-Experimental results are reported in Section~\ref{sec:experiments}.
-Section~\ref{sec:conclusion} concludes the paper.
+The rest of the paper is organized as follows. \cref{sec:related} gives a review on DNN-based local descriptors and knowledge distillation in other visual tasks. \cref{sec:method} introduces the framework in detail.
+Experimental results are reported in \cref{sec:experiments}. \cref{sec:conclusion} concludes the paper.